Get

 3. They Can Live in Smaller Environments

-Another upside of having a smaller dog is that they will work for basically any environment you live in.
-You could live in a studio apartment and properly exercise a small dog, and they would be just as content.
+Another upside of having a smaller dog is that they can adapt to smaller properties provided that they get plenty of exercise outside.
+You could live in a studio apartment and they would be just as content.
 However, bigger dogs pose a lot of complications in this regard, including not matching size requirements for condos and apartments.

 4. They Can Fit on Your Lap with Ease